apache/nuttx/configs/sama5d3x-ek/README.txt

       Serial FLASH.
 Then, the system will boot from Serial FLASH by copying the NORBOOT image in SRAM which will run and then start the image in NOR FLASH automatically.

+      NOTES: (1) There is jumper on the CM module that must be closed to enable use of the AT25 Serial Flash.
+(2) If using SAM-BA, make sure that you load the NOR boot program into the boot area via the pull- down menu.

     STATUS:
       2013-7-30:  I have been unable to execute these configurations from NOR